 The Rule of Thirds

-Gridlines will help you keep to one of the golden rules of photography compositions – the rule of thirds.
+Gridlines will help you keep to one of the golden rules of photography compositions – the rule of thirds, as advised by corporate video production companies.
 This dictates that in an image sectioned with two equally spaced horizontal and two equally spaced vertical lines the elements of interest should be placed along these lines or where they cross.

 Getting the Perfect Angle

 Sometimes it may take a bit of movement on your part to find the best angle for your picture.
 So when you are looking to bring the best out of a subject remember the rules of composition such as the one above and find the angle you are satisfied with.
 When shooting humans and wildlife, a good rule of thumb is to shoot at their eye level.
 Another great idea is contacting the best professional photographer near you to capture moments you need to cherish for life.

 Light is the most important element of photography.
 Try to avoid using the flash if possible.
 There are lots of people mostly teenagers who use led lights as part of their phone photography, be wise of using the perfect light base on your subject.

 Identify the point of your picture.
 What is the area of interest?
 Once you’ve figured this out frame it in an interesting way.
 Without putting your subject in the centre of the picture make it stand out.

 The HDR setting used properly can drastically improve your snaps.
 HDR (High Dynamic Range) enables you to get the best landscape shots by emphasising the ratio of dark to light to make the image look more realistic.
 As well as landscapes, this setting also works well for close-up pics.

 Avoid Using Zoom

 It is far better to manually zoom (also known as walking closer to your subject!) rather than using the camera’s zoom.
 Using the zoom tool will just emphasise the unsteadiness of your hand and compromise the crispness of the image.